Novedh/brain-buffs/application/README.md

 # What is devenv

 `devenv` is the development environment for a setup with the necessary tools and configurations.
+In a Nix-based devenv, the tools, libraries, and dependencies required for a project are defined in a nix expression file (devenv.nix).

 # What is wsl